-The City of West Sacramento (City) is within the floodplain of the Sacramento River and is surrounded by floodways and levees [Figure 1].
+The City of West Sacramento (City) is within the floodplain of the Sacramento River and almost entirely surrounded by floodways and levees [Figure 1].
 During large flood events, the City can become an urban island that depends on the successful performance of nearly 50 miles of levees to protect against the inflow of flood waters.
-Most of the levee system does not meet current design standards and needs substantial repairs to provide the required urban level of flood protection.
+However, this levee system does not meet current design standards and needs substantial repairs to provide the required urban level of flood protection.

 The West Sacramento Area Flood Control Agency (WSAFCA) is advancing a comprehensive program of activities referred to as the West Sacramento Levee Improvement Program (WSLIP) to reduce flood risk to the City.
-This program includes: (1) partnering with the U.S. Army Corps of Engineers (USACE) and the Central Valley Flood Protection Board (CVFPB) to implement the West Sacramento Project General Re-evaluation Report (GRR); (2) partnering with DWR in the planning, design, and construction of improvements along several high risk reaches of levee protecting the City; and (3) community outreach regarding the existing flood risk and emergency response planning.
+This program includes: (1) partnering with the U.S. Army Corps of Engineers (USACE) and the Central Valley Flood Protection Board (CVFPB) to implement the West Sacramento Project as authorized by Congress in the 2016 Water Infrastructure Improvements for the Nation Act; (2) partnering with DWR in the planning, design, and construction of improvements along several high risk reaches of levee protecting the City; and (3) community outreach regarding the existing flood risk and improved emergency response planning.
 The primary goal of WSAFCA is to achieve at least a 200-year level of flood protection for the City as soon as possible, but no later than 2025 as required by SB 5.

-Since 2007, WSAFCA and DWR have invested approximately \$110 million toward the planning, design, land acquisition, and construction of levee improvements to reduce flood risk to the City.
+Since 2007, WSAFCA and DWR have expended approximately \$194.2 million toward the planning, design, land acquisition, and construction of levee improvements to reduce flood risk to the City.
 This includes the completion of three Early Implementation Projects (EIPs) totaling approximately \$36.5 million, clearly demonstrating a local commitment to funding critical flood risk reduction actions.
-The construction contract for a fourth EIP, the Southport Sacramento River Early Implementation Project (Southport Project), was awarded in November 2016 and is currently under construction.
-The Southport Project has an estimated total cost of \$170 million.
-Once the Southport Project is complete, WSAFCA and DWR will have advanced \$206.5 million toward the implementation of critical features within the City's flood protection system.
+The construction contract for a fourth EIP, the Southport Sacramento River Early Implementation Project (Southport Project), was awarded in November 2016.
+The Southport Project has an estimated total cost of \$176.5 million.
+Once the Southport Project is complete, WSAFCA and DWR will have advanced \$213.0 million toward the implementation of critical features within the City's flood protection system.
 This report describes the progress that the City and WSAFCA have made toward achieving an urban level of flood protection for the City.